luispuerto/luispuerto-net/_pages/resume.md

 **Sep 2019 - Currently:**{: style="color: grey"} **Data Analyst at [European Forest Institute][EFI]**

-- Working on the Bioeconomy Programme at the Smart Forestry Area.
+- Working on the [Bioeconomy Programme][BioProg] at the Smart Forestry Area.
 - Main project: [Forest Products Trade Flow database][TradeFlowsDB], related to the analysis of more than 100 GB of data from global trade flows, focusing in of forest product.
 - R programing.
 Developing, maintaining, debugging and adding new functionality to a R package for data extraction, manipulation and analysis from different publicly available trade databases like UN Comtrade and EU Comext.
 - Working with APIs, databases like MySQL, and Linux on server and desktop, to gather and store the data and to develop, debug and implement the final product